Ann Cudd

-Ann E. Cudd is an American philosopher.
-She will be the President of Portland State University beginning in the 2023-2024 academic year.
-Until then, she is the Provost and Senior Vice Chancellor & Professor of Philosophy at the University of Pittsburgh.
-She was formerly Dean of the College and Graduate School of Arts & Sciences at Boston University.
-Before that, she was Vice Provost and Dean of Undergraduate Studies, as well as University Distinguished Professor of Philosophy, at the University of Kansas.
-She was also an affiliated faculty member in the Women, Gender, and Sexualities Studies Program during her time there.
-Cudd is considered one of the founders of analytical feminism, was a founding member of the Society for Analytical Feminism, and served as its president from 1995-1999.
-On March 10, 2023, Cudd was formally selected as the 11th President of Portland State University.
+Ann E. Cudd is an American academic.
+She is the president of Portland State University as of August 1, 2023.
+She was previously the provost and senior vice chancellor and professor of philosophy at the University of Pittsburgh and dean of the college and graduate school of arts and sciences at Boston University.

+She also served as vice provost and dean of undergraduate studies, as well as university distinguished professor of philosophy at the University of Kansas and was an affiliated faculty member in the Women, Gender, and Sexualities Studies Program during her time there.
+She was a founding member of the Society for Analytical Feminism, and served as its president from 1995 to 1999.
+On March 10, 2023, Cudd was formally selected as the 11th president of Portland State University.

 Education and career

-Cudd received a dual baccalaureate in mathematics and philosophy from Swarthmore College in 1982 before going on to the University of Pittsburgh to receive a master's in philosophy, a master's in economics, and a doctorate in philosophy, in 1984, 1986, and 1988 respectively.
-After receiving her doctorate, Cudd accepted a position at Assistant Professor at the University of Kansas.
+Cudd received a dual baccalaureate in mathematics and philosophy from Swarthmore College in 1982, before going on to the University of Pittsburgh to receive a master's degree in philosophy, a master's in economics, and a doctorate in philosophy, in 1984, 1986, and 1988, respectively.
+After receiving her doctorate, Cudd accepted a position as assistant professor at the University of Kansas.
 She left in 1991 for a similar position at Occidental College, but returned to the University of Kansas in 1993.
-She was promoted to Associate Professor of Philosophy at the University of Kansas in 1994, full Professor of Philosophy in 2000, and received a secondary appointment as Director and full Professor of Gender and Women's Studies in 2001 (which she held until 2008, when she became an affiliated faculty member.)
+She was promoted to associate professor of philosophy at the University of Kansas in 1994, full professor of philosophy in 2000, and received a secondary appointment as director and full professor of gender and women's studies in 2001 (which she held until 2008, when she became an affiliated faculty member.)

-In 2008, Cudd became the Associate Dean for Humanities for the University of Kansas, and in 2012, Cudd was named Distinguished Professor, the highest academic honor the University of Kansas bestows on faculty members.
-In 2013, Cudd was named Vice Provost and Dean of Undergraduate Studies.
+In 2008, Cudd became the associate dean for humanities for the University of Kansas, and in 2012, Cudd was named distinguished professor, the highest academic honor the University of Kansas bestows on faculty members.
+In 2013, Cudd was named vice provost and dean of undergraduate studies.